What is Blackboard?

 For all manual course merges, please note that as of 1/1/2021: due to a change in the back-end system, instructors will now see all sections of their course in Blackboard.
 Additionally, students may see two sections of the course – the section they registered for and the parent course (if the two are different).
 Seeing both courses in Blackboard does not mean that the merge has failed to go through.

-Instructors can verify that their courses are properly merged by clicking into the child course(s) – there will be a banner at the top that states that you should work through the parent course, which is then referenced through a link.
+Instructors can verify that their courses are properly merged by clicking into the child course(s) within Blackboard – there will be a banner at the top stating that you should work through the parent course, which is then referenced through a link.
 In order to minimize students’ confusion, please leave the child course unavailable for students.
 Additionally, it may also be helpful to send a preemptive email to students instructing them to submit all of their materials through the parent course.

 Login issues?
 General thoughts on life with Blackboard?
 Please e-mail firstname.lastname@example.org anytime you need help exploring this resource.